All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Breast health: GH and IGF-1 are growth factors.
 Women should maintain current breast cancer screening recommendations.
 Discuss personal and family breast cancer risk with your provider before starting GH peptides.
 Women with a history of hormone-sensitive cancers should exercise caution.

-Reproductive considerations: GH peptides may theoretically affect fertility, though this has not been well-studied.
+Reproductive considerations: GH peptides may theoretically affect fertility, though this hasn't been well-studied.
 Women trying to conceive should discuss timing with their provider.
 Discontinue peptides during pregnancy.

 Thyroid interactions: Women have higher rates of thyroid disorders.
 GH can affect thyroid hormone metabolism.
-Ensure thyroid function is optimized before starting and monitor during treatment.
+Ensure thyroid function is improved before starting and monitor during treatment.

 Bone health monitoring: Request baseline DEXA scan and repeat annually if bone density is a goal.
-GH peptides alone are not sufficient treatment for osteoporosis; they may complement standard treatments.
+GH peptides alone aren't sufficient treatment for osteoporosis. they may complement standard treatments.

 Frequently Asked Questions